Ignitarium-Renesas/RZV2L_AiLibrary/12_Hand_Gesture_Recognition_v2/README.md

 ./12_Hand_Gesture_Recognition_v2
 ```
 ## Limitation
-1. The prediction works best when the distance between camera and hand is approximately 0.5 metre.
+1. The prediction works best when the distance between camera and hand is in between 0.5 - 1.0 metre.
 2. The accuracy improves with minimum background noise or movement.

 ### Known issues: